dogukanteber/reinforcement-learning/docs/Notes.md

 For now we focus on the assumption that policy evaluation operates on an infinite number of episodes.

 *(The first approach was not ideal)* The second approach to avoiding the infinite number of episodes nominally required for policy evaluation is to forgo trying to complete policy evaluation before returning to policy improvement.
-On each evaluation step we move the value function toward qπk, but we do not expect to actually get close except over many steps.
+On each evaluation step we move the value function toward $q_{\pi k}$, but we do not expect to actually get close except over many steps.

 For Monte Carlo policy evaluation it is natural to alternate between evaluation and improvement on an episode-by-episode basis.
 After each episode, the observed returns are used for policy evaluation, and then the policy is improved at all the states visited in the episode.
 A complete simple algorithm along these lines is given in Figure 5.4.
 We call this algorithm Monte Carlo ES, for Monte Carlo with Exploring Starts.